What is the FJC Fiscal Sponsorship Program?

 Up-to-date Access to Your Account Information

-Participants can access their account balance, view past activity and previous Quarterly Statements of Activity on the FJC Donor Portal.
+Participants can access their account balance, view past activity and previous Quarterly Statements of Activity on the FJC Account Portal.
 This will allow participants to see who has contributed to the account, what payables are in process, etc. If there is any additional information needed that is not available online FJC will provide the information as needed.

 Funds are Available for Distribution at Any time